InteractiveFaultLocalization/InteractiveFaultLocalization.github.io/pages/raw-data.md

 content="
 The participant is asked about hypothetical situations and his reactions to them.
 The instructor has the following question:<br/>
 'Okay, then let's see the next such case.
 Let's say that during the task you solved last time, when you wanted to examine the errors within the project, loading the list would have taken 5 minutes meanwhile the Eclipse development environment wouldn't respond to commands.
 How would this have affected you?'<br/>
 'Well, uuuh,' begins the participant.
 'I had such a, well not exactly this issue, but...
 I had library problems.
 For me it explicitly underlined the...
-I think the stringUtilst, and uuuh, when you have a specific task, then those errors that do not belong there can be really annoying' he chuckles and goes on.
+I think the StringUtils, and uuuh, when you have a specific task, then those errors that do not belong there can be really annoying' he chuckles and goes on.
 'And then others also come out... obviously a project clean and etc. can solve this, usually, in Eclipse.
 But otherwise, yeah, it annoys me a little.'
 He pauses to adjust his mask and continues. <br/>
 'Or if there are those that, well, that are quite unexpected... that for completely separate reasons, just a kind of fiddling around, like let's say the development environment is how it is, or the... the development tool, or the computer, or the whatever else, then that can annoy me quite a lot.'<br/>
 There is a hum of approval from the instructor. <br/>
 'I'm not saying it would specifically negatively affect it, because this usually does occur, so it is a typical developer error...
 So it's not that negative, rather it just causes stressful situations, especially if you have a deadline' he emphasizes.
 'And here I imagine this as a deadline, because time... there is a time limit during which you should be finished, and my expectation is that I want to be able to finish' he elaborates.<br/>